 Conditions are contained in policies.
 You can select an existing policy or create a new policy with email notifications from the Infrastructure monitoring UI.
 If you want to create a new policy with other types of notification channels, use the UI.

 |When to notify||

-Email addresses (identified in the alert policy) will be notified automatically about threshold violations for any host matching the filters you have applied, depending on the policy's incident preferences.
+Email addresses (identified in the policy) will be notified automatically about threshold violations for any host matching the filters you have applied, depending on the policy's incident preferences.

 |Where to troubleshoot||